craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Tourniquet
 Small (3), 3 Action Cost (UNPACK > WRAP > APPLY)

 APPLY: You apply the tourniquet above a wound.
-The
+The creature you applied the tourniquet to resolves 4

 #### Splint
 Small (1), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY I > APPLY II)